QuinnCossette/ai-grc-risk-control-assistant/README.md

 5. Use **Evidence** to track anything you still need to ask the vendor for.
 6. Download the CSV and make the final risk decision in your normal process.

-## A Quick Heads-Up
+## Some Notes

-This tool is a first pass, not an automatic approval tool.
-SOC 2 reports are written in lots of different ways, so a keyword match does not prove a control works or even applies.
-Always check the opinion, scope, dates, exceptions, CUECs, subservice providers, data flow, and contract needs in the original report.
+This tool is only meant to help with the initial review.
+It doesn't automatically decide whether a vendor passes or fails.
+Since every SOC 2 report is written a little differently, you should still read the report yourself and verify things like the audit opinion, scope, dates, exceptions, CUECs, subservice providers, and any other important details.

 Image-only PDFs need OCR before the tool can read them.
 The TestInc PDF in `TESTING` is made up and is only there for testing.